 Most people would agree that longevity in our breed is important and most people would also agree that it needs to improve.
 After all longevity is easily measured and is a good indicator of health, if a good proportion of our dogs are living to good ages then they are not developing serious diseases.

-Hopefully the new health database will enable some people to think a little more about longevity and health in breeding choices.
-W/hatever its success good British breeding will, for the foreseeable future at least, rely primarily on the consciences of the breeders to implement standards on themselves without having them imposed on them.
+Whatever the success of any surveys good responsible British breeding will, for the foreseeable future at least, rely primarily on the consciences and voluntary good practise of the breeders to implement standards on themselves without having criteria imposed on them.

 So how can we address longevity?
 Firstly it is important to accept that most people involved in Bernese would generally like longer living dogs.
 I don’t think many would argue against this and I would say that we shouldn’t sit back and just accept the mantra that Bernese die at 7, any that don’t are a bonus and there’s nothing we can do to improve this.